Sysimq/CPSC501A2/participation/README.md

 - it has 1 table
 - it has 9 coloumns
 - it has 6 numerical columns and 3 text/category columns.
-- The numberical output column is median used car value
+- The numberical output column is used car value
 - There are 100,000 rows.

 This fulfills the requriements of minimal dataset makeup